n10v/nehm/README.md

   *(if you type `to current`, nehm will get track to current working directory)*

-* To get tracks to another playlist
+* To get tracks to another iTunes playlist

   `nehm get post playlist MyPlaylist`